What is it?

-“Prescribed instructional goals must flow from assessment, addressing the learner and his/her style of learning, the skills or abilities that must be learned, and the situation and contingencies under which learning will be best facilitated” (Reynolds and Fletcher-Janzen, 2007, pg.
+“Prescribed instructional goals must flow from assessment, addressing the learner and [their] style of learning, the skills or abilities that must be learned, and the situation and contingencies under which learning will be best facilitated” (Reynolds and Fletcher-Janzen, 2007, p.
 772).
-In other words, a teacher or administrator must look at the whole student and his/her abilities to determine where instruction must start.
+In other words, a teacher or administrator must look at the whole student and their abilities to determine where instruction must start.
 This entry point will change depending on the age of the student and the content or skill area that is being addressed.

-For example, if an educator wishes to assess the level of writing skills for his students, he could assign students an open-ended writing prompt, analyze their responses, and from their responses, determine areas of need.
-He may look for the following skill abilities when assessing student work:
+For example, if educators wish to assess the level of writing skills for their students, they could assign students an open-ended writing prompt, analyze their responses, and (from their responses) determine areas of need.
+Educators may look for the following skill abilities when assessing student work:

 - Does the student understand the structure of a sentence?
 The structure of a paragraph?